kelvinz/code-notes/courses/spark_docs.md

 *instagram music patch*
 Use the Instagram Music patch to let people play tracks from the Instagram Music Library in an AR effect.
 People using the effect will be able to choose the track.

+Combining this patch with the Energy Meter and Audio Analyzer patches can make things happen in an effect in response to the music - for example trigger animations.
+Follow this tutorial to build an effect that responds to audio with the Energy Meter and Audio Analyzer patches.

+The Instagram Music patch should only be connected to the Energy Meter and Audio Analyzer patches or the Audio input in a patch representing Speaker.
+You can't for example use it with audio effect patches like the Reverb or Distortion patches.
+	audio => audio